Electrische Museumtramlijn Amsterdam: The line with extensions and contractions

 Due to demolition and construction work on the Havenstraatterrein at the Haarlemmermeer station, the last tram with passengers departed from the Haarlemmermeer station on 29 October 2023, the last day of the driving season.
 The starting point of the museum tram line will be moved to the Jollenpad in the coming years, where a temporary warehouse for the storage of the trams has been built.

 Sights along the line

-In addition to the station buildings (Haarlemmermeer and Amstelveen) there are a number of stops: at the Kalfjeslaan, Karselaan, Handweg, Noorddammerlaan (Upstairs Church) and at the wye in Bovenkerk.
+In addition to the station buildings Haarlemmermeer station and Amstelveen) there are a number of stops: at the Kalfjeslaan, Karselaan, Handweg, Noorddammerlaan (Upstairs Church) and at the wye in Bovenkerk.

 Structures transferred from Amsterdam

 There are also some objects that previously stood elsewhere in Amsterdam, such as the 'Duiventil' behind the Haarlemmermeer station, which stood from 1955 to 1983 opposite the Amsterdam Central Station and the 'Duiventil' at the Van Nijenrodeweg, which stood on the bridge of the Muntplein from the fifties to the eighties.
 This building, which was used by the Amsterdam traffic police, is a design by the well-known Amsterdam School - architect Piet Kramer, of which a large number of bridges can also be found in the Amsterdamse Bos.

 Since 2014, the original statue of the Amsterdam Stedemaagd from 1883 stands next to the Koenenkade stop of the museum tram line.
 This stood at the entrance of the Vondelpark at the Stadhouderskade until 2010, but was heavily subjected to decay and was replaced by a replica.
 The old statue was placed on a pedestal on a pedestal on 18 June 2014, at an entrance of the Amsterdamse Bos, near the border with the municipality of Amstelveen.